5 Different Types Of German Shepherd Breeds & Their Features

 - Though the West Working Line GSDs have a very strong desire, but they have such a cool temperament that they know when to become aggressive and when to sit calm.
 This fantastic trait make them ideal German Shepherd breed for an enthusiastic family.

-4. East Working Line DDR German Shepherds
+04. East Working Line DDR German Shepherds

 - The East Working Line DDR German Shepherds are very sturdy & graceful dogs particularly long coated.

-- East Working Line DDR German Shepherds are mainly used to patrol territory borders and they are also excellent in tracking and attacking.
+- Excellent in tracking and attacking.
 DDR stands for Deutsche Demokratische Republik(East Germany).

 - They are mostly black sable or sable, but some can be solid black, but it is very rare.
 Their backs are little sloped.

-- These GSDs are more defensive and reserved in nature.
+- More defensive and reserved in nature.